ircv3/ircv3-specifications/core/message-tags-3.2.md

 ## Errata

 Previous versions of this spec did not specify that the full tag name should be parsed as nothing more than an opaque identifier.
-This was added to better suit real-world usage.
+This was added to better suit real-world usage and to improve client resiliency.

 [rfc1459]: http://tools.ietf.org/html/rfc1459#section-2.3.1